xmatthias/pywnedpasswords/README.md

 >
 > Found your password 47205 times.

-or in case your password is not secure
+or in case your password is secure

 > Password to check:
 >